 Cost is the biggest factor that pushed us toward trying home exchange.
 Because HomeExchange is essentially FREE!
-There is a $150/month fee to be on the platform and make and respond to requests.
-Still, for our family that’s generally the price of about one hotel room per night (especially since we often need two rooms now).
+There is a $150/year fee to be on the platform and make and respond to requests.
+Still, that’s about the price of about one hotel room night.
 It certainly really helps with travel costs, especially when traveling with a large family.

 Extra Room with a Home Exchange

 The great thing about a home exchange is it’s often a home that is more spacious than a hotel room or even a rental apartment.
 We had more than enough room for our family, and there was even a basement where my parents could stay when they came to visit for 10 days.
 Our host family was so gracious and warmly welcomed my parents to stay as long as they wanted and it was so great being able to stay all together.

 Anther option we often do is renting our house on Airbnb while we travel, and using that money towards our accommodations costs for a family.
 While that is also effective, it feels like WAY more work than the home exchange was.
 When renting our home, we need to host a bunch of different groups, coordinate cleaners in between each, and have the uncertainty of whether we will have someone the whole time.

 By contrast, Home Exchange felt so easy.
 There was only one family who we had come to trust, and we didn’t really need to coordinate anything for them during that time.